alexalisauskas/PLAN506_Storymaps/content/visualize_layers.md

 You can download the data below and add each file as a layer to your ArcGIS Online webmap to play around with features.

-**Vancouver_Commuter_2016.geojson** is a polygon layer with commuter data joined to local area boundaries.
+**Vancouver_Commuter_2016.geojson** is a polygon layer with commuter data from the 2016 census joined to local area boundaries.

 **bikeways.geojson** is a line layer showing Vancouver bike paths